cpraveen/numa/polynomials.md

 ## Roots from eigenvalues

 Eigenvalues of a square matrix are the roots of a certain polynomial called the characteristic polynomial.
-Conversely, the roots of given polynomial are the eigenvalues of a certain matrix.
+Conversely, the roots of a given polynomial are the eigenvalues of a certain matrix.

 The polynomial